We offer a bursary scheme for students designed to support young people who may face barriers in continuing their education.

 - you have specific travel challenges when attending the college

-Bursaries will be provided in the form of discounted bus passes, free school meals (see below) or payments into your bank account.
+Bursaries will be provided in the form of discounted bus passes, the loan of a portable device to assist with your studies, free school meals (see below) or payments into your bank account.

 During your studies you will have access to extra materials and activities as part of your course.
 These extra items (such as equipment, study guides and workbooks etc.) are built into the normal day-to-day running of our courses and so we ask students to make an annual payment towards these additional costs.
 A copy of our course payment breakdown can be course payment breakdown.

 Payment is due at enrolment and we offer a 10% discount if you pay on time.
-Further details can be found in our Money Matters leaflet, which you can download here.
+Further details can be found in our Money Matters leaflet.

 Almost all of our students do not have to pay tuition fees because their education is paid for by government funding.
 If you are 19 or over on 31 August of the year you start college, or if you have not lived in the UK / EU for the past three years, you may possibly have to pay tuition fees.